viswans83/aforth/README.md

   terms of other primitive forth words like `branchz` and `branch` that are defined in x86 assembly.
 - The word `:` or `COLON` is a forth word that creates other forth words.
-It has a very simple definition, again written in forth
+It has a very simple definition, again written in forth.

 ## Why I built this
 The [Factor][0] programming language was my first exposure to concatenative or